DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctaskspane-class.md

 ### <a name="parameters"></a>Parâmetros

 *nGroup*<br/>
-[in] Especifica o índice baseado em zero do grupo de tarefas que contém a tarefa.
+no Especifica o índice de base zero do grupo de tarefas que contém a tarefa.

 *nTask*<br/>
-[in] Especifica o índice baseado em zero da tarefa.
+no Especifica o índice de base zero da tarefa.

 *color*<br/>
-[in] Especifica a cor do texto para a tarefa.
+no Especifica a cor do texto para a tarefa.

 *colorHot*<br/>
-[in] Especifica a cor do texto para o grupo realçado.
+no Especifica a cor do texto do grupo realçado.
 Se-1, esse método usa a cor de realce padrão.

 ### <a name="return-value"></a>Valor de retorno

-TRUE se a cor do texto para a tarefa foi definida com êxito; Caso contrário, FALSE.
+TRUE se a cor do texto da tarefa tiver sido definida com êxito; caso contrário, FALSE.

 ##  <a name="setvertmargin"></a>  CMFCTasksPane::SetVertMargin